Header image

 The port and port activities have an impact on the surroundings.
 We continuously work on improving the quality of the living environment.

 Every day, we work on developing the port of Rotterdam.
 Our aim is to ensure that the port remains as appealing as possible for local residents, port employees, companies and recreational visitors.
 This can only be achieved if we take responsibility for our impact on society.
-Which is why we are working on a safe, healthy and appealing port and surrounding areas.
+Which is why we are working on a safe, liveable and appealing port and surrounding areas.
 Surroundings in which companies invest, people enjoy living and leisure time, and where flora and fauna feel at home.

 Swans on the Maasvlakte